IlyaKrapivkin/gkt/README.md

-# GKT by Ilya
+## GKT-app by Ilya
-# server side is on heroku
+## to operate with server visit https://gkt.herokuapp.com/graphql